timp21337/code-style/README.md

  * Place in `~/.IntelliJIdea11/config/codestyles/we7.xml` and select from **Project Settings** - **Code Style** - **Scheme**

 * JSHint Settings file - [`config/.jshintrc`](/config/.jshintrc)
+ * Edit the file to add your common globals
  * Place in project root, and in **Project Settings** - **JavaScript** - **Code Quality Tools** - **JSHint** enable **Use config files** and Version **2.1.3**